-As will be later in this article, the Second World War Laski proposed a centralisation of functions
+As will be discussed later in this article, after the Second World War Laski had, prefiguring neofunctionalism, proposed a centralisation of functions combined with functional redistribution of power and authority.
+This was a position that developed gradually in his thought.
+The roots can be traced in work during and in the period between the two world wars.

+3. The evolution of Laski’s political and international thoughtLaski’s early writings

 Born in Manchester, England in 1893, Laski began his academic career in Canada and the United States before moving in 1920 to the London School of Economics (LSE), where he took the chair in Government five years later.
 His pluralist writings during and after the First World War centred on a socialist functionalist position, advocating greater control by workers in their industries.
+Anarchist elements can be detected in the early work of Laski, who, among other English pluralist writers such as J.N.
+Figgis and Cole, argued for the distribution of considerable activity to functional groups, including workers organised in trade unions.
+Laski, however, always insisted that the state should retain some authority, and so combined anarchist tendencies with socialist ones.
 In the 1920s he became a prominent figure of the British left in debates regarding international government.
 The international aspect first appeared in his published work in 1925, in his well-known book A Grammar of Politics, which was republished several times over the decades that followed.

+Laski’s anarchist tendencies became far less prominent from the mid-1920s.
+In the following decade he adopted a broadly Marxist stance, albeit one that combined with democratic socialist and radical pluralist elements retained and revised from his earlier thought.
+His centralising tendency mentioned by Long is significant in this respect.
+Unlike Mitrany, Laski, as a socialist, believed that laissez faire economics had consequences which required the intervention of the state.
+Laski’s belief in the need for socialist planning was, nevertheless, distinctive on the left because of his insistence that this must include a system of decentralisation of functions allowing for far wider participation than that of the existing system.
+The trade unions would have a key role in organising industries.
+His functionalism led him to develop a critical approach to the League of Nations.

+Laski’s changing view of the League of Nations

 By the mid-1920s Laski had become unconvinced of the effectiveness of the newly formed League of Nations but prepared nevertheless to lend his support.
 He considered what the League might realistically be able to achieve amidst the international instability of the times.
-In his writings from 1915 until the early 1920s the critique of the sovereign state had been central to his pluralist political philosophy, which advocated the of political power to geographical and functional organisations within states.
+In his writings from 1915 until the early 1920s the critique of the sovereign state had been central to his pluralist political philosophy, which advocated the distribution of political power to geographical and functional organisations within states.
 During that time the Fabian socialist Leonard Woolf had begun to apply functionalist ideas to the analysis of international relations.
 In 1925 Laski too began, in Grammar of Politics, to apply the principle of functional political organisation to the international domain, stressing that the world was undergoing fundamental change.
 ‘The interests of men’ were ‘less and less set by the geographical frontiers of the nation-State’.
 ‘Social organisation’ had ‘transcended those limited boundaries’.
 The consumer had come to realise that ‘he is a world-citizen whether he likes it or not’.
 He summarised the situation as follows: